coder/coder/docs/templates/parameters.md

 ## Options

-A _string_ parameter can provide a set of options to limit the choice:
+A _string_ parameter can provide a set of options to limit the user's choices:

 ```hcl
 data "coder_parameter" "docker_host" {